imAETHER/material-color-utilities-java/README.md

 <h1>Dynamic Color Scheme Generator</h1>

-<p>This repository is à library, ready to use of Google material color utilities.
+<p>This repository is a library, ready to use of Google material color utilities.
 You can check their github for the full documentattion.
 For example, it provides a utility for generating dynamic color schemes for Android apps using the Material You system.
 It allows you to generate color palettes dynamically based on a source color, with options for different themes, contrast levels, and platform specifications (Phone/Watch).</p>

 <h2>Features</h2>
 <ul>